gavinyork/zephyr3d/doc/markdown/scene.primitive.setindexbuffer.md

 ## Primitive.setIndexBuffer() method

-Adds an index buffer to the primitive
+Set or replace the index buffer.

+Ownership note: The primitive retains the buffer; previous buffer is released.
+Marks the vertex layout dirty and invalidates bundles.

 **Signature:**